 Best Practice #9: Plan for Taxes

 Your bookkeeping activities support your business tax return preparation.
-Your tax advisors will use your financial reports and account reconciliations to calculate your taxable income and tax deductions.
+If you outsource business accounting, your tax advisors will use your financial reports and account reconciliations to calculate your taxable income and tax deductions.
+If you handle tax preparation and filing for your small business, you will handle these responsibilities.
+Your business can prepare for tax season (and potential IRS audits) by maintaining timely and accurate recordkeeping.

 Best Practice #10: Consider Outsourcing Your Bookkeeping Services

 When you hire a bookkeeper or add the responsibilities to your own list, you risk losing valuable time and increasing your administrative burden.
+You might also open yourself up to other issues, such as incorrect data or falling behind on your books due to your lack of specialized knowledge and training.

 We recommend partnering with professional bookkeepers specializing in recordkeeping practices for your industry.
 Outsourcing your bookkeeping services helps you save bandwidth and resources.
 Instead of organizing receipts and tracking expenses, you can focus on growing your business.